WHERE TO STAY

 100 Maneiras – Great for food and drinks.
 Its Portuguese cuisine with a twist, worth a visit.
 Please try the mushroom egg salad.

 Nunes Marisqueira – Whatever you read about Lisbon someone will mention Ramiro, a cheap and amazing seafood restaurant.
 Nunes Marisqueira is as equally good and a bit more pricey but you won’t have to stay two hours waiting for your table, just call and reserve!

 Agua Pela Barba – A small local restaurant of Portuguese cuisine, mainly fish and seafood, with a modern twist.
 One of my favorites.

 Restaurante das Flores – This one is really the real deal.
 A typical Lisbon restaurant, with the best food and the best price.
 Hard to find, there is not even a name outside.

-If you are not in the mood for Portuguese there are several other options, La Trattoria (first Italian restaurant in Lisbon, amazing food and great vibe), Yakuza First Floor or Hikidashi (both sushi restaurants).
+If you are not in the mood for only Portuguese there are several other options, La Trattoria (first Italian restaurant in Lisbon, amazing food and great vibe), JNcQUOI and the new JNcQUOI Asia (stunning restaurants with amazing food, amazing drinks and good environment), Yakuza First Floor or Hikidashi (both sushi restaurants).